briidee3/ray-optics-metamaterials/run-locally/README.md

 If you are not familiar with the development environment but still want to run the project locally, you can follow the steps below.

 1. Download and install [Simple Web Server](https://simplewebserver.org/).
-2. Download the [latest deployment of this project](https://github.com/ricktu288/ray-optics/archive/refs/heads/gh-pages.zip) or the latest release (see below) and unzip it.
+2. Download the [latest deployment of this project](https://github.com/briidee3/ray-optics-metamaterials/raw/refs/heads/master/run-locally/dist.zip) or the latest release (see below) and unzip it.
 3. Start Simple Web Server, click "New Server".
-4. Set "Folder Path" to the "ray-optics-gh-pages" folder you just unzipped.
+4. Set "Folder Path" to the "ray-optics-metamaterials" folder you just unzipped.
 Note that some systems may put the folder in another folder with the same name.
 Please select the inner one.
 5. Expand "Basic Options" and turn on "Exclude .html extension".
 It should look like this:

     ![Simple Web Server](https://raw.githubusercontent.com/ricktu288/ray-optics/refs/heads/master/run-locally/simple-web-server-config.png)